St. Petersburg Culinary Arts Programs

 This program requires 600 hours of training and is designed to prepare students for positions as entry-level bakers, bakery supervisors and pastry chefs.
 Hands-on training is offered in the safe and efficient preparation of breads, cookies and pastries, and students also learn how to make chocolates, custards and decorated cakes.
 In addition to competency in the kitchen, the program emphasizes communication, leadership and professionalism in the workplace environment.

-Culinary Arts and Commercial Foods Career Preparation Program
+Commercial Foods and Culinary Arts Career Preparation Program

 This program requires 1,200 hours of training and includes a half-day schedule for high school students, after which they can transfer into the adult program.
 This is a hands-on course of study that emphasizes cooking terms, equipment and methods used in a commercial kitchen, and students can learn to prepare a variety of baked goods, meat products, salads, soups and vegetables.
 Graduates usually leave with the skills they need to enter the restaurant business as line or prep cooks and to progress within the industry.